Static ARP is not applied at boot time

 Confirmed that static arp is off at boot time.
 If you check static arp, then save, the interface shows static arp is applied.
 If you reboot, static arp is not configured on the interface.

-#13 Updated by Bipin Chandra almost 9 years ago
+#13 Updated by Bipin Chandra about 9 years ago

 after the patch, things have gone much worse, as soon as i go to dhcps erver and tick static arp and click save, every1 gets locked out, no1 can ping nor communicate witht he firewall inspite of all client mac and ip listed in static table and even on reboot every1 is still locked out till i boot into a odler snap and untick that setting and reboot to the snap with the applied patch.